 From time to time emperors would celebrate military victories by public triumphs through streets lined with tapestries and hung with garlands of flowers.
 The streets were also strewn with fragrant herbs like rosemary and myrtle, grape leaves and flowers.
 The most celebrated procession in the city was the weekly move of the Hodegetria icon of the Theotokos from its monastery in the area of the Great Palace along the main street of the city, the Mese.
 It it stayed for short periods of time in various churches along the route before returning home.
 The icon was conveyed by a guild of men dressed with wings - like angels - and wearing red silk uniforms.

 At Easter the great square in front of Hagia Sophia - the former Augusteon which the Byzantines later called the Agora - was full of wooden stalls selling food, drink, icons and other crafts.
 The Augusteon was a location of restaurants and hostels serving locals and pilgrims.
+It had many columns and statues including the towering Column of Justinian, mentioned earlier, which soared above the roof of Hagia Sophia and bore a gigantic bronze statue of the emperor on horseback facing east.
+There were many lofty churches and chapels surrounding the Augusteon, you could look into the square from their roofs and watch the people milling about.
+The primary entrance was a great triumphal gate of marble called the Milion.
+The Augusteon had locked gates and was packed between 6 and 9AM.
 There was a local tradition of having breakfast here after the morning service in Hagia Sophia.
 The emperor and the Imperial family would use their own private restaurant in the nearby Great Palace.

 Clothes were mostly professionally made and sold either through shops or through street peddlers who bough and sold both new and used clothes.
 Professional tailor shops, regulated by the city prefect, controlled the supply of thread and fabric.
 Clothes were made in pre-made batches by cloth, color and style.
 Individual tailoring was done at the point of sale to fit the customer.
 Most day-to-day clothes were made of wool.
 Linen was also extensively used for clothes, towels, sheets, curtains and under-garments.
 It came in many levels of quality and whiteness.
 There was a high-status production of fine linen that was embroidered in silk or even gold thread.
 Linen was grown outside the city and processed as thread or cloth before it was brought to Constantinople.
 Dying cloth was a dreadful and smelly business that was often done by Jewish workers.
 Dye colors could be extremely expensive and many were difficult to apply.
 Multiple dyings were often required to get the right hue or intensity of color.
 It was easy to ruin fabric during the dying process.
 Silk was a prestige material for clothes that became widely available to the consumer market in the 12th century in lower quality thread and in combination with other fibers, like linen.
 Silk was also produced with recycled thread from old clothes.
 The local market in Constantinople became so large that it could no longer satisfy local production.
 Jewish families created new silk weaving workshops outside Constantinople in cities like Thebes and Corinth in Greece.
 Silk worms were grown there so it was close to the source of production.
 It was also outside he control of the city prefect who controlled production in and around the city.
 Silk worms grew on mulberry leaves from groves of trees in Greece (the medieval name for Greece, Moreos or Morea, means Mulberry tree) and the cocoons were processed there.
 Local production would have also included dying of the thread or woven cloth.
 Once it was completed the product was easy to export - east or west - by ship.